srl-labs/clab-io-draw/README.md

 ### Running with Docker

 You can also use a Docker container for a quick start without installing Python and other dependencies locally.
+The image already includes the draw.io AppImage, so no additional downloads are needed at runtime.

 #### Pulling from Container registry